nikolaevfo/shortcut-input/README.md

 https://github.com/nikolaevfo/shortcut-input.git
 ```
 - Install libraries with the npm install command
-- Launch the virtual server with the command
+- Launch the virtual server with the npm run start command